Searching for Data Using a Vector Index

 Re-Score Query

 If the GRAPH_PQ or IVF_GRAPH_PQ index is used, the query results are sorted based on the asymmetric distance calculated by PQ.
-CSS supports re-scoring and sorting of query results to improve the recall rate.
+CSS supports re-scoring and ranking of query results to improve the recall rate.

 Assuming that my_index is a PQ index, an example of re-scoring the query results is as follows: